 If there was one thing I hated about living in Florida, it was the abundance of yellow flies that I encountered.
 I spent plenty of days figuring out how to get rid of yellow flies to avoid those painful bites.
 Some tactics worked better than others and the below strategies are what I found to keep yellow flies away.

-There are found all over the world and not just subject to Florida.
+They are found all over the world and not just subject to Florida.
 That is just where I’ve run into the most yellow flies in my life.
-Regardless, I want to help you get rid of yellow flies so you can go outside without getting bitten!
+Regardless, I want to help you get rid of biting yellow flies so you can go outside without getting bitten!

 What Are Yellow Flies?

-There are many flies from the Deer Fly/Horse Fly family that are often mixed and referred to as Yellow flies.
-To get a little scientific, all horse flies, deer flies, and yellow flies are part of the tabanidae family.
-These are all true flies that range in size and some features, but share common characteristic, like the painful bites.
+There are many flies from the Deer Fly/Horse Fly family that are often mixed up and referred to as Yellow flies.
+To get a little scientific, all horse flies, deer flies, and yellow flies are part of the Tabanidae family.
+These are all true flies that range in size and some features but share common characteristics, like the painful bites.

 They can range in size from 5 to 25 mm and usually have a stumpy body shape and the bright yellow coloring.

 Where Do Yellow Flies Live?

-Yellow flies live all around the world except in polar regions and some lucky islands like Hawaii, Greenland, and Iceland.
+Yellow flies live all around the world except in polar regions and some unlucky islands like Hawaii, Greenland, and Iceland.
 Some of the highest concentrations of yellow flies can be found in warmer tropical areas and more often near water.
-Adult habitats are wide ranging but and their larvae in shaded areas like:
+Adult habitats are wide-ranging but and their larvae in shaded areas like:

 - Water surface